coderaiser/putout/README.md

 }
 ```

-Then running `putout index.js --enable convert-commonjs-to-esm` will update config with:
+Then running `putout index.js --enable nodejs/convert-commonjs-to-esm` will update config with:

 ```diff
 {